msv-lab/f1x/doc/ComparisonAngelix.md

 # Comparison with Angelix #

 f1x is the successor of [Angelix](http://angelix.io).
-We recommend f1x for general use, since it represent a more practical trade-off between efficiency, effectiveness and usability.
+We recommend f1x for general use, since it represents a more practical trade-off between efficiency, effectiveness and usability.
 However, Angelix also provides several unique capabilities not available in f1x.

 The advantages of f1x: